Boundaries in Business: Why Policies and Procedures are Important in the Workplace

 If you haven’t been stringent about developing policies and procedures for your workplace in the past, don’t panic.
 As long as you’re transparent with your team about the reasoning behind your policies and what they are, they can quickly get on board.

 There are a few steps to implementing a new policy.
 The first step is to identify a gap where an approach would be beneficial.
 You must then write the policy carefully, ensuring you’re clear and direct in your expectations.
-Finally, you must notify your employees of the procedure and provide it in a written form they can reference.
+Finally, you must notify your employees of the procedure and provide it in writing for their reference.

 Communicating with your employees about why a policy exists is a good idea.
-Many employees will feel called out if they’ve violated the new approach in the past without knowing.
-Let employees know that the slate is clean but that new expectations are moving forward.
-You should also let them know why the new policy will be helpful.
+Many employees will feel called out if they’ve previously violated the new approach without realizing it.
+Let employees know the slate is clean and that new expectations are in place.
+You should also explain why the new policy will be helpful.

-When developing a new policy, you might consider opening the floor to feedback before being set in stone.
+When developing a new policy, you might consider opening the floor to feedback before it is finalized.
 Although you have the final say in whether a policy is implemented, your employees might be able to provide a new perspective or help you word it in such a way as to eliminate room for error in interpretation.

 Once you know why workplace policies and procedures are essential, you can implement them accordingly.
 However, this is just one aspect of the leadership experience.
 If you want more information on managing teams and setting boundaries in business, sign up for my email newsletter to have leadership articles delivered straight to your inbox.